neimar2009/acRF24/README.md

 CSn delay, and schematic
 ------------
 ```
-  T_PECSN2ON  = 50 * 0.1;          // <- Capacitance in pF, time in milliseconds.
-          `--> 50Ω x 0.0000001uF   = 0.000005s  ->  5us; drive time.

-  T_PECSN2OFF = 2200 * 0.1;        // <- Capacitance in pF, time in milliseconds.
+  #define T_PECSN2OFF     220 // Capacitance in pF, time in milliseconds.
+                              // External resistance chosen   : 2200Ω
+                              // Capacitor chosen by default  : 100nF
-          `--> 2.2kΩ x 0.0000001uF = 0.001s   ->   220us; drive time.
+                              // 2.2kΩ x 0.0000001uF = 0.00022s -> 220us standby time.
 ```
   Note:
-  * When changing the value of the resistor, also change the value of the `T_PECSN2OFF` directive.
+  * When changing the resistor value, set the value of the T_PECSN2OFF directive to "acRF24direcrives.h".
 Without this adjustment the system may not work, or operate with weakness.
+  * It is not foreseen to change the value of the capacitor, the adjustment is only given by the change of the resistor.
+If this value is changed, also consider the need to adjust T\_PECSN2ON.
+Values less than 5 for T_PECSN2ON causes inconsistency or inoperability in the system.
+Please report the result.
   * Resistor with very low value interferes with loading the source code.
   * Value of 1kΩ was tested and worked well.
 However it is necessary to connect it only after loading the source code, in the sequence reset.